WoW: The War Within DPS tier list for Patch 11.0.2 with Hero Talents

 Demonology Warlock

-Both Demonology and Destruction Warlock were bugged in the beta but, now that the dust has begun to settle, Demonology still looks like a brilliant option.
+Both Demonology and Destruction Warlock were bugged in the beta, but, now that the dust has begun to settle, the former still looks like a solid option.
 The general damage output did take a hit, but the spec redesign has proved to be a net positive, streamlining precisely its purpose.

 For solo players, it remains a highly durable option that shouldn’t be caught lacking in too many situations.
 It has great AoE options and the toolkit to maintain single-target damage across the course of a raid encounter, though it will likely be a less popular caster when compared to the two high-performance Mage specs.

-For Demonology, both Diabolist and Soul Harvester are good options for Hero Talents, with both serving as nice ways to augment the spec depending on what you want to do.
+For Demonology, both Diabolist and Soul Harvester are good options for Hero Talents, with the former serving as the best way to augment the spec in most PvE activities.

 Marksmanship Hunter

-Marksmanship feels well-designed at the moment but it needs a little nudge from the developers to bring it up to the level of the Survival spec.
-The War Within’s beta period saw the spec get several redesigns that have left it in a much better state than during Dragonflight, with the class tree overhaul proving to be a real boon.
+Marksmanship feels well-designed at the moment but it needs a little nudge from the developers to bring it up to the level of the specs above.
+The War Within’s beta period saw MM get several redesigns that have left it in a much better state than during Dragonflight, with the class tree overhaul proving to be a real boon.

 Marksmanship has a nice set of utilities that should cover most instances, thanks to abilities like Tar Trap, Tranquilizing Shot, Intimidation, and Wailing Arrow.
 It also excels at AoE output, though it does lag behind the competition for sustained single-target, and it may need some further reworks to cooldowns to make the rotation more accessible.